servel333/enjoy2-configurations/README.md

 ## Notes

+* Please design your configuration to work with the default game keyboard/mouse conguration for the application.
 * If you have a new configuration for an application that already has a config, please add a number to the end of the filename, or add a dash and put a description of what's different.
   * For example, if you have a new "Risk of Rain" config, name the configuration "Risk of Rain2"
   * Or, you can name your config "Minecraft - Inverted Y Axis"